spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 ## Creating an OpenStack Cluster
-The following steps need to be performed to provision a new OpenStack cluster:-
+The following steps need to be performed to provision a new OpenStack cluster:
 * Provide basic cluster information like name, description, and tags.
 Tags are currently not propagated to the VMs deployed on the cloud/data center environments.
 * Select a cluster profile created for the  OpenStack environment.
 The profile definition will be used as the cluster construction template.
 * Review and override pack parameters as desired.
 By default, parameters for all packs are set with values defined in the cluster profile.
 * Provide an OpenStack Cloud account and placement information.
    * Cloud Account - Select the desired cloud account.
 OpenStack cloud accounts with credentials need to be pre-configured in project settings.
 An account is auto-created as part of the cloud gateway setup and is available for provisioning of tenant clusters if permitted by the administrator.
    * Domain
    * Region
    * Project
    * SSH Key
    * Placement
         * if the user choice of placement is Static then:
             * Network
             * Subnet
         * if the user choice of placement is NOT Static then: